 Extended health and dental insurance is invaluable, but most professional artists do not have access to health benefits through an employer, which means that they are paying for essential health services out of pocket.

 OHIP is Ontario’s health care plan.
 Through OHIP, the province pays for many of the health services you may need.
 You need to apply and, once you’re approved, you’ll get an Ontario health card.
-Your health card proves you’re covered by OHIP – that’s why you’ll need to show it every time you see your doctor, visit an emergency room, have a medical test or go for surgery.
+Your health card proves you’re covered by OHIP – that’s why you’ll need to show it every time you see your doctor, visit an emergency room, have a medical test or go in for surgery.

 OHIP covers many health services you may need, such as: